The International Yearbook of Central, Eastern, and Southeastern European Women's and Gender History

 Read the founding statement from the first issue of Aspasia here.

-Each volume of Aspasia contains: (1) an article section that is sometimes thematic; (2) a discussion Forum (whose topic in most cases will be related to that of the central theme of the volume); (3) and book reviews and essays.
 In keeping with the current scholarly debates, in conversation with scholars from all over the world, Aspasia will bring to an international audience innovative research and historical analyses.
 This important publication not only offers valuable materials for easy integration into the teaching of graduate and undergraduate courses, but also provides up-to-date information and analyses on books that focus on women's and gender history, in particular those published in the languages of this area, which otherwise rarely receive attention in English-language history journals.

 Subjects: History, Central, Eastern, and Southeastern European Studies, Gender Studies, Politics

 Volume 12, 2018